CyrilCermak/modular_architecture_on_ios/modular_architecture_on_ios.md

 ## Conclusion

-CI/CD is a crucial part of every bigger project unfortunately as of today maintaining pipelines is difficult especially in fast-paced projects.
+CI/CD is a crucial part of every bigger project and unfortunately as of today maintaining pipelines is difficult especially in fast-paced projects.
 Many things can go wrong, 3rd party dependencies CDN might go down for some time, something works locally but not on the CI, different versioning of tools, especially Xcode can cause lots of headaches so as the configuration of the CI/CD itself.
 The purpose of this chapter was to introduce the concept on a higher level.
 To deep dive into CI/CD, the documentation of the provider is the best read.
+//TODO: this paragraph could also use a 'clean code', brush up

 Furthermore, to deep dive more into this topic, I would recommend this article and free ebook.